Akash-kolladikkel/Emirates-Line-Tariff-Scraper-AI/README.md

 ### ⚙️ Workflow
 ## 1️⃣ Web Scraping

-- Launches headless Chrome
+- Launches Chrome in headless mode
 - Loops through all countries and ports
 - Downloads Excel files into Data/
-- Handles browser crashes every 3 countries
+- Resets the browser session every 3 countries to avoid crashes

 ## 2️⃣ Data Processing

 - Reads Excel files from Excel-files/
+- Converts them to Markdown
-- Uses Gemini AI to parse to structured format
+- Parses using Gemini AI to structured JSON
 - Saves individual CSVs to CSV-files/
 - Combines into a single final.csv

+---
+## 🌐 Web App – AI-powered CSV Agent
+We’ve built an interactive web app using LangChain that allows users to query the final CSV data using natural language.

+🔗 Try it here: emirates-line-tariff-scraper-ai.streamlit.app

 ---